AaltoSciComp/scicomp-docs/rse/index.rst

 .. _rse-history: https://www.software.ac.uk/blog/2016-08-17-not-so-brief-history-research-software-engineers-0

 **Service availability:** Garage support is available to everyone.
-Our current funding for longer projects is from the School of Science, so that is our focus.
+Longer project work is also available to everyone at Aalto thanks to grants from Aalto IT Services.
 For more information, see :doc:`procedures/units-info`.

 .. admonition:: Contact